-A comparison of Bangladesh's government expenditure on health with that of its regional neighbours or other least developed countries (LDCs) reveals a rather gloomy picture.
-Figure 6 depicts out-of-pocket healthcare expenditures as a percentage of current healthcare expenditures for eight South Asian countries: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka, from 2000 to 2021.
+A comparison of the expenditure on health of the government of Bangladesh with that of its regional neighbours or other least developed countries (LDCs) reveals a rather gloomy picture.
+Figure 6 depicts out-of-pocket healthcare expenditures as a percentage of current healthcare expenditures for eight South Asian countries: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka, from 2000 to 2022.
 It reveals significant variations in out-of-pocket expenditure across the countries.
 Notably, Bangladesh consistently has one of the highest out-of-pocket spending throughout the period.
-In 2000, Bangladesh had an out-of-pocket expenditure equal to 11.54
+In 2000, Bangladesh had an out-of-pocket expenditure equal to 61.82 per cent of current health expenditure, which rose to 74.00 per cent

-100 90 80 70 Per cent 50 40 30 20 10 2013 - Bhutan -India Afghanistan Bangladesh Maldives -Nepal Pakistan ─Sri Lanka per cent of current health expenditure, which rose to 74.00 per cent of current health expenditure in 2020.
-This indicates that a substantial portion of healthcare costs in Bangladesh are borne directly by individuals, bypassing public or private health insurance mechanisms.
+100 90 80 70 Percentage 60 50 40 30 20 10 0 2000 2022 Afghanistan Bangladesh Bhutan India Maldives -Nepal Pakistan Sri Lanka of current health expenditure in 2020 (World Bank, 2025).
+This indicates that a substantial portion of healthcare costs in Bangladesh is borne directly by individuals, bypassing public or private health insurance mechanisms.